 When lockdown started in March last year, Emma coordinated a rapid community response to help those needing food and supplies.
 “Within a matter of 24 hours, I’d pulled together over 70 local charities into a Whatsapp group and we had mobilised within 4 days with over 600 volunteers,” she says. ”It was always in my mind that if there was ever a disaster of any kind, that the community would turn to LYD.
 It was absolutely incredible to watch and it’s still going.”

 Despite the impressive number of volunteers, supply was an issue.
-“The biggest thing on my agenda was to make sure that our local food bank and another organisation had food being donated, and the community support was incredibly at helping us to achieve this.
+“The biggest thing on my agenda was to make sure that our local food bank and another organisation had food being donated, and the community support was incredible at helping us to achieve this.
 Keeping food replenished meant we could take food out and get it to those in need.”

 Emma credits the group’s timely response to the community that she’s spent the last nine years cultivating.
 “I could already plug into a community of people who trusted us to ask for help and that’s what’s incredible about what’s been created.”